Mdashraf16/ChatBot/README.md

 # ChatBot
-Pre-defined reply chatbot using java with the help of JFrame
+Pre-defined reply chatbot using Java with the help of JFrame The Direct code is available in the src<ChatbotDemo<ChatBotDemo.java